MatthijsKamstra/haxephp/haxe/about.md

 ![Haxe logo](../img/haxe_logo.png)

-Lets get the Wikipedia description first:
+Lets get the wikipedia description first:

 > Haxe is an open source high-level multi-platform programming language and compiler that can produce applications and source code for many different platforms from a single code-base.
 >